LuigiClemente/cube_zammad/README.md

 ### 3. Updating Elasticsearch Database

-If the Zammad webhook payload proves valid, Cube.js processes the data and effectuates updates to an Elasticsearch database.
+If the Zammad webhook payload proves valid, Cube.js processes the data and effectuates updates to an Postgres database.
 This database likely houses information pertinent to Zammad tickets, user interactions, or other relevant data.

 ### 4. User Authentication in Cube.js